-Estimates and underlying assumptions are reviewed on an ongoing basis.
+Estimate and underlying assumptions are reviewed on an ongoing basis.
 Revisions to accounting estimates are recognised in the period in which the estimates are revised and in any future periods affected.

-There are no significant areas of estimation uncertainty and critical judgements in applying accounting policies that have significant effect on the amounts recognised in the financial statements other than those disclosed in Note 31.
+There are no significant areas of estimation uncertainty and critical judgements in applying accounting policies that have significant effect on the amounts recognised in the financial statements other than those disclosed in Note 32 - Fair values of financial assets and financial liabilities.